Azure/BatchSparkScoringPredictiveMaintenance/BatchScoringJob.md

 1. The Databricks Cluster ID you want to run the job on.

-You can only get the ClusterID from the Databricks CLI.
+You can find the ClusterID by navigating to the Clusters pane in the Azure Databricks workspace portal.
+Click on Advanced Options and the ClusterID is listed under the Tags tab.
+You can also get the ClusterID using the Databricks CLI.
 Assuming you have already connected the CLI to your Databricks instance, run the following command from a terminal window to get **the cluster ID from the first field** of the resulting table.
 It is important to use the clusterID, not the cluster name, for the job to execute.

 ```
 databricks clusters list